API¶

 Read and return a single input event as an instance of

-if there are no pending input events.
+Noneif there are no pending input events.- Return type:

 - read()[source]¶